-Management has not yet determined what effect these statements will have on the entity's financial statements.
+Management has not yet determined what effect these statements will have on the City's financial statements.

-NOTE 13 SUBSEQUENT EVENTS
+NOTE 14 SUBSEQUENT EVENTS

 On March 11, 2020, the World Health Organization declared COVID-19 a global pandemic.
-Federal state and local governments have since implemented various restrictions on travel, public gatherings, and business operations.
-Restrictions and government social distancing recommendations have significantly impacted the activities of the City.
-While the City expects this matter to negatively impact its results of operations and financial condition, the extent of the impact is uncertain.
+Federal state and local governments implemented various restrictions on travel, public gatherings, and business operations.
+Restrictions and government social distancing recommendations significantly impacted the activities of the City in 2020.
+The pandemic also prompted various federal funding sources, of which the City benefited from.
+COVID relief funds received by the City totaled \$48,436 and American Rescue Plan Act funds received totaled \$188,149.
+The City also received \$417,628 from the state's Prairie Dog Fund.